enjikaka/webact/README.md

 }
 ```

+This process should be the same for all virtual DOMs and JSX implementations.

 ## Usage

-Webact is currently running live in producation at these sites.
+Webact is currently running live in production at these sites.

 ### Saoirse